joelmoxley/founder-playbook/IV. Team + Execution/04 - Ops - Office/01 - Content - Coworking Spaces/md/05 - Hanahaus.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || Hanahaus is SAP's co-working and innovation space on Univesrity Avenue in a historical Palo Alto building that provides a cafe and community workspace to meet, and exchange ideas.
+Hanahaus is SAP's co-working and innovation space on Univesrity Avenue in a historical Palo Alto building that provides a cafe and community workspace to meet, and exchange ideas.
 While SAP runs the space, it is open to the public for paying patrons through a per seat/space charge or to purchase foodd & drink at the cafe.
 The sapce also hosts a range of enterptainment and innovation speakers and events.

 Credit: [HanaHaus](http://www.hanahaus.com/)